Welcome to La La Land

 You can take a Taxi or an Uber and both can be a little pricey option.
 However, sometimes it’s easier to take an Uber, especially if you are living in a disjointed place.
 There are plenty of shuttle options too such as Prime Time Shuttle or SuperShuttle service.
 I wouldn’t recommend them if you have public transport option at your disposal but my personal experience with Prime Time Shuttle was really good.
 You can always rent a bicycle, use the specific bike lanes and have a joyride instead.

-7) Important things to know about LA
+7) Important things to know for Los Angeles travel

 - VISA Information: There are a number of VISA categories available for foreign countries.
 If you are going for a tour and you don’t fall under the VISA exemption category, you will probably be getting one B1/B2 Visa.
 This link provides a very clear record of all information related to VISA.